 How is the Product Identifier represented on the drug package?

-The product identifier must be presented in both human- and machine-readable formats on each package and homogenous case of product.
-The machine-readable format shall be a 2-dimensional (2D) data matrix barcode when affixed to or imprinted on a package or a linear or 2D data matrix barcode when affixed to or imprinted onto a homogeneous case of the product (see DSCSA section 582(a)(9)).
+The product identifier is required to be found in both human- and machine-readable formats on each package and homogenous case of product.
+The machine-readable format shall be a 2-dimensional (2D) data matrix barcode when affixed to or imprinted on an item or a linear or 2D data matrix barcode when affixed to or imprinted onto a homogeneous case of the product (see DSCSA section 582(a)(9)).
 Note: the DSCSA product identifier barcode does not replace the prevailing, separate FDA requirement for a drug label to have a linear barcode per CFR Sec 201.25.